Independent living – Government action

-- In January 2019, the NHS Long Term Plan for England introduced targets to halve the number of people with autism or learning disabilities who are detained in inpatient settings by 2023/24 – these targets built on previous commitments, including the 2015 Transforming Care Programme.
+- In January 2019, the NHS England Long Term Plan extended a previous target to halve the number of people with autism or learning disabilities detained in inpatient settings from March 2020 to March 2024.

 Welsh Government actions

 Independent living is a partially devolved matter.
-Whilst social security, justice and employment are reserved to the UK Government, the Welsh Government has competence over housing, education, health and social care, and aspects of transport.
+While social security and employment are reserved to the UK Government, the Welsh Government has competence over housing, education, health and social care, and aspects of transport.

-- In April 2019, the Welsh Government published Housing Adaptations Service Standards, which set out minimum service expectations for adaptations.
+- In April 2019, the Welsh Government published standards setting out the minimum service expectations for housing adaptations.